 1. The milk carton

-This Graphic artist turned his CV into a missing person milk carton.
-The “ingredients” section became his skills, under “nutrition” he put his areas of expertise, instead of a picture of a missing person he put a headshot of himself and he replaced a corporate logo with his own personal brand and logo.
-Even though this is less wordy than a traditional CV, it is such an original concept any employer would sit up and take notice.
+This graphic artist turned his résumé into a missing person milk carton.
+He replaced the “ingredients” with his skills; the “nutritional information” with his areas of expertise; and of a picture of a missing person with a headshot of himself.
+He even created his own branded logo.
+Even though it’s not as text-heavy as a traditional résumé, it’s such an original concept that any employer would sit up and take notice.

-Way more than just a 3D CV example; this is a complete presentation of this person’s creative personality and determination.
-It consists of an illustrated, annotated notebook, inside a film reel, within a leather-bound album.
+Way more than just a 3D résumé, this is a complete presentation of Brian Moose’s creative personality and determination.
+It consists of an illustrated, annotated notebook inside a film reel — itself housed in a leather-bound album.
 It’s like a treasure chest!

 4. The portfolio mail package

-Portfolios don't have to be dull, this gem was created by a Canadian graphic a designer based in Helsinki and is a real attention-grabber.
-The portfolio mail package includes her CV as well as other useful things such as a letter of intent, an application form and a hand-bound portfolio book.
+Portfolios don't have to be dull.
+This gem was created by Canadian graphic designer Robynne Redgrave, and is a real attention-grabber.
+The portfolio mail package includes her résumé, as well as a letter of intent, an application form and a handbound portfolio book.

 A game that would definitely catch an employer’s eye because they would probably want to play it!
-This 3D CV includes instructions, dice as well as client research, visual communication and composition cards.
+This 3D résumé includes instructions and dice, as well as client research, visual communication, and composition cards.

 6. The skateboard

-There are several 3D CVs on weird objects, but a skateboard is definitely one of the most bizarre ones.
-It might not be the most cost-effective option, but it’s certainly a very creative example that will leave a lasting example.
+There are several 3D résumés on weird objects, but a skateboard is definitely one of the most bizarre ones.
+It might not be the most cost-effective option, but it’s certainly a very creative example that will leave a lasting impression.

 8. The fake medication

-Probably the most cleverly worded item on this list is “copywriting painkiller”.
-The leaflet inside explains that it can be used for the “short-term treatment of acute, moderate creative pain” with instructions how to store it, side effects, known interactions and so on.
+Probably the most cleverly worded item on this list is the “copywriting painkiller”.
+The leaflet inside explains that it can be used for the “short-term treatment of acute, moderate creative pain” with instructions on how to store it, side effects and known interactions.

 The leaflet also states that “Drinking alcohol with Jon Ryder will not cause any adverse effects.
-Mixing Jon Ryder with moderate alcohol consumption after the end of the working day may improve effectiveness."
+Mixing Jon Ryder with moderate alcohol consumption after the end of the working day may improve effectiveness”.
 A lot of creative positions require a humorous personality.
-The fact that Jon Ryder managed to include this in his 3D CV shows how useful they can be compared to their traditional cousins.
+The fact that Ryder managed to include this in his 3D résumé shows how useful they can be compared to their traditional cousins.

 9. The box of chocolates

-If you send out hundreds of applications without getting a response, you have to find clever ways to redesign your CV.
-This guy turned his into a box of chocolates with real chocolates inside.
-You will always be remembered if you just made the hiring managers day by giving them some chocolates to eat while they look at your skills and experience.
+If you send out hundreds of applications without getting a response, you have to find clever ways to redesign your résumé.
+Rob Jervis here turned his into a box of chocolates with real chocolates inside.
+You’ll always be remembered if you just made the hiring manager’s day by giving them some chocolates to eat while they look at your skills and experience.